frasansa/VID2OMOP/README.md

   ```
 - Create ***settings.xml*** file: In the root of the WebAPI project folder, there is a file named ***sample_settings.xml***.
 Copy this file into a new folder WebAPIConfig and rename it to ***settings.xml***.
 Note: WebAPIConfig will be subfolder off of the root WebAPI folder.
 Change the parameters according to the specifications following the guide.

 - Build the ***WebAPI.war***.
-From the root of the WebAPI Project folder `D:\Git\OHDSI\WebAPI` run the following maven command to create the .war file which will be used to deploy and run WebAPI:
+From the root of the WebAPI Project folder `D:\Git\OHDSI\WebAPI` run the following maven command to create the .war file, which will be used to deploy and run WebAPI:

   ```console
 D:\Git\OHDSI\WebAPI> mvn clean package -DskipUnitTests -DskipITtests -s WebAPIConfig/settings.xml -P webapi-postgresql
   ```
 - Configure Tomcat parameters:

-  Before we can deploy WebAPI, we need to configure Tomcat to allow us to log into the manager interface.
+  Before deploying WebAPI, configure Tomcat to allow logging into the manager interface.
 To do this, navigate to the conf folder `C:\tomcat\conf` and edit the file *tomcat-users.xml*.
 Add the following XML in the <tomcat-users> block:

   ```console
   <role rolename="manager-gui"/>
   <user username="tomcat" password="s3cret" roles="manager-gui"/>
   ```

-  Next, we will need to configure the Tomcat manager application to allow for uploads larger than 50MB to ensure we can deploy WebAPI.
-Edit the file: ` C:\tomcat\webapps\manager\WEB-INF\web.xml` and find the section that reads:
+  Next, configure the Tomcat manager application to allow uploads larger than 50MB to ensure WebAPI deployment.
+Edit the file: `C:\tomcat\webapps\manager\WEB-INF\web.xml` and find the section that reads:

     ```console
     <multipart-config>